 Nutritional Trade-Off

-So, why not enjoy authentic sushi made with white rice as long as you serve it along with miso soup, edamame, pickled ginger, and some healthy sides as part of a balanced diet?
+So, why not enjoy authentic sushi made with white rice and serve it alongside miso soup, edamame, pickled ginger, and some wholesome sides as part of a balanced meal?

 FAQs